Frequently Asked Questions

 in greater detail at your local library.

-ASM International is the largest distributor of materials information
+International is the largest distributor of materials information (not

-ASM Bookstore is searchable by keyword and contains descriptions
+Bookstore is searchable by keyword and contains descriptions and tables

-and tables of contents for most of the books ASM publishes.
-Once you
+of contents for most of the books ASM publishes.
+Once you find an appropriate

-of the Department of Metallurgy and Materials Engineering (MTM) of
+the Department of Metallurgy and Materials Engineering (MTM) of the

-the Katholieke Universteit Leuren in Belgium, maintains an online
+Katholieke Universteit Leuren in Belgium, maintains an online materials

-materials information system.
-It's purpose is to provide concise information
+information system.
+It's purpose is to provide concise information on materials

-on materials and materials selection criteria for corrosive applications,
+and materials selection criteria for corrosive applications, but the site

-but the site contains plenty of other data on a variety of materials from
+contains plenty of other data on a variety of materials from non-metallics

 The Minerals, Metals, and Materials Society